kieran-lowe/gitops-2024/tofu/README.md

 # Tofu

-Directory containing the code to deploy the infrastructure for the project.
+Directory containing the code to deploy the infrastructure for the project!

 <!-- BEGIN_TF_DOCS -->
 ## terraform-docs